Cyclades Yacht Charter Itinerary

 The traditional village Dryopida of Kythnos island in Cyclades, Greece.

-Yacht Charter Day 8: Kythnos to Athens (Lavrio)
+Day 8.
+Kythnos to Athens (Lavrio)

-On to the return journey, sailing your yacht off from Kythnos it’s a long-ish (26 miles) sail to Lavrion.
 It is perhaps a good idea to have a stop at a place where charter yachts rarely, if ever, stop, mainly because it is not considered a tourist attraction in the classic sense: the island of Makronissos (literally translated as “long island” due to its shape) has been officially declared an archaeological site in its entirety.
-During the refugee crisis of 1922, it served as a quarantine station for Greeks arriving from Asia Minor, and during the civil war and its aftermath (1947-1958), it was an infamous internment camp/ place of exile, whose buildings still stand, abandoned, a reminder of dark times for Greece.
-Nevertheless, it is a beautiful island, typical of the Cyclades landscape, and barely inhabited.
-With fewer visitors and boats, it is a multitude of secluded beaches and bays for you to enjoy.

-Distance: 27 Miles
+Distance: 27 nautical miles

 Athens Acropolis Hill